sagar87/tensorsignatures/docs/tutorials.rst

 * :code:`train`: runs a denovo extraction of tensor signatures,
 * :code:`write`: creates a hdf5 file out of dumped tensor signatures pkls.

 The goal of this tutorial is to illustrate how to run TensorSignatures in a practical setting.
 For this reason we will first simulate mutation count data using :code:`tensorsignatures data`, and subsequently run :code:`tensorsignatures train` to extract constituent signatures.
-In the next section we will then analyse the results of this experiment in jupyter with help of the tensorsignatures API.
+In the next section we will then analyse the results of this experiment in jupyter with help of the :code:`tensorsignatures` API.

 Simulate data via the CLI
 -------------------------